echeran/smile-of-murugan/webbook/chapter08.md

 All these facts point rather conclusively to the post-early classical origin of *Kalittokai*.

-1
 In many ways, the collection seems to be work of one author; the subject-matter, the style, the metre, the language. all indicates an individual authorship of the whole collection (granted even the over-all uniformity and homogeneity of the bardic poetry).
-On the other hand, a rather late *veṇpā* quatrain ¹ exists which ascribes the five divisions of the anthology to five "Sangam" poets: *pālai* to Perunkaṭunkōn, *kuṟiňci* to the great Kapilar, *marutam* to Marutan Iļanākaṇār, *mullai* to Cōḻaṉ Nalluruttiran and *neytal* to Nallantuvaṇār
+On the other hand, a rather late *veṇpā* quatrain[^ilakkiya-tipam] exists which ascribes the five divisions of the anthology to five "Sangam" poets: *pālai* to Perunkaṭunkōn, *kuṟiňci* to the great Kapilar, *marutam* to Marutan Iļanākaṇār, *mullai* to Cōḻaṉ Nalluruttiran and *neytal* to Nallantuvaṇār